 ACCESS TO THE COURTS IS VITAL.
-All citizens are entitled to their day in court.
-Oregon’s courts experienced significant budget cuts in the last decade.
-While efficiencies have been found, budget cuts reduced court access by forcing closure days and reducing key services.
+Oregonians are entitled to their day in court.
+Oregon’s courts experienced significant budget cuts.
+While efficiencies have been found over the last decade, inadequate funding has reduced court access by forcing closure days and reducing key services.
 It’s important to all Oregonians to maintain adequate funding for the judicial branch.

 - Economic Climate.
 The civil justice system resolves disputes between businesses and citizens.
 Prompt resolution of business disputes is crucial to maintain a healthy business climate.
 Businesses need answers, not uncertainty.
 Many small businesses – particularly in real estate, finance, and landlord-tenant matters – rely on the courts every day.
 Unlike criminal cases, which must be resolved within certain timeframes, the Constitution gives civil cases a lower priority.
 Yet even small delays cost businesses money and impede Oregon’s economic recovery.

 - Vulnerable Citizens.
 People in crisis turn to the courts for basic protection and often need immediate court services.
 These at-risk citizens need access to domestic violence restraining orders, child abuse and neglect protection, guardianships and conservatorships to be put in place, and more.